ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 This repository is NOT the full version shader, the full version shader is still WIP and not yet released.
 Currently, this repository is still a very simple and short shader example, only for tutorial purposes, it is under MIT license so you can do whatever you want with the code.

-We are now also developing an "easy-to-use + high-performance + cross-platform + look as good as full version" package - NiloToonURP(Lite), to meet the goal of most URP's user.
+We are now also developing an "easy-to-use + high-performance + cross-platform" shader package - NiloToonURP, to meet toon shading needs of most URP's user.

-NiloToonURP(Lite) is working correctly on 2019.4LTS and 2020.3LTS (confirmed on 2021-3-11).
+NiloToonURP is working correctly on 2019.4LTS and 2020.3LTS (confirmed on 2021-3-11).

-Download NiloToonURP(Lite) android .apk demo:
+Download NiloToonURP android .apk demo:
 - https://drive.google.com/file/d/13DdRKXZpugnK-rTeXTDcAHWLeiLzbKH_/view?usp=sharing

-Download NiloToonURP(Lite) PC, Mac, and Linux standalone demo:
+Download NiloToonURP PC, Mac, and Linux standalone demo:
 - https://drive.google.com/file/d/1MubGDhlDRKKxR9xyl7fcLyECyBJdsqrI/view?usp=sharing

-NiloToonURP(Lite)'s runtime video:
+NiloToonURP's runtime video:
 - https://youtu.be/VFFjMpmJ7WQ
 - https://youtu.be/hBNs-7tyrU4

-NiloToonURP(Lite)'s preview image:
+NiloToonURP's preview image:
 ![screenshot](https://i.imgur.com/Hxc7U5M.png)
 ![screenshot](https://i.imgur.com/pbBcur0.png)
 ![screenshot](https://i.imgur.com/5F5x82u.png)